Nexmo/station/_documentation/en/audit/overview.md

 ## Audit Events

-Audit Events are activities that occur when a user interacts with the Nexmo API or the Nexmo Dashboard.
+Audit Events are activities that occur when a user interacts with the Vonage API or the Vonage API Dashboard.
 Audit events are represented by a JSON object.
 Examples of audit events include:

 * Account settings updates.
-* A Nexmo Number gets assigned to an application.
+* A Vonage Number gets assigned to an application.
-* Creation of a Nexmo application.
+* Creation of a Vonage application.

 Further information on types of audit events is given on the [Audit Events](/audit/concepts/audit-events) page.